James Martin's bacon and syrup waffles makes for a delicious weekend brunch...

-James Martin’s bacon and maple syrup waffles is a classic bacon syrup waffle recipe.
+James Martin’s bacon waffles with maple syrup is a classic bacon syrup waffle recipe.
 If you’re one of those people who can never choose between sweet and savoury for breakfast, this waffle recipe is for you.
 James Martin pulls out the waffle iron for an all-American breakfast of sweet waffles with crisp streaky bacon and maple syrup.
 These delicious morning treats are easy to make and are perfect for treating the whole family to a sit down meal or cheeky breakfast in bed.
 They only take 20 mins to cook and are delicious topped with salty bacon which works really well with the sweetness of the waffle and the maple syrup.
 Make sure the batter has no lumps for the perfect waffle recipe.
 This waffle recipe is so versatile you could use it with all sorts of toppings such as melted marshmallow for an extra sweet twist or some honey if you want a fragrant taste.

 - 250g plain flour